ForgeEssentials/ForgeEssentials/README.md

 ===================
 The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating a certain extent of WorldEdit functionality.
 More info can be found <a href="https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/About-ForgeEssentials">here</a> or on our IRC channel (#forgeessentials on EsperNet).

+More information can be found at the wiki.

 Setup
 =====
 See README-Developing.txt for setting up FE with MCP.